 If you’re buying privately it’s always good to know why they want to sell and what equipment makes up their system.
 Find out as much as you can about the product’s condition.
 Questions such as this will help you figure out whether the seller is genuine.
 Those that know more about the product are likely to have looked after them better.

 If they claim to have had the product from new, ask to see the original receipt – even better if they have the original packaging.
 If they do have the packaging at least it minimises the risk of damage when the speakers are transported.

 If you’re not able to check the speakers before you buy, ask the seller to send photos of the product showing the drive units and cabinet in close-up.
-If you can spot issues at this point it may save you taking it further.
+If you can spot issues at this point it may save you from taking it further.

 Instead, the reason to listen to the speakers is simply to make sure that they are in good working order, that’s all.
 Put your ear next to each drive unit and make sure it’s making a sound and that there aren’t any obvious distortions or rattles that suggest all is not well.

 If you’re buying from a dealer ask about their returns policy and any warranty they may offer.
 This is a safety net that you don’t get if you’re buying privately, though you may end up paying a bit more for this privilege from a dealer.